angular/angular/guides/theming.md

 #### Multiple themes across separate files

-You can define multiple themes in seprate files by creating multiple theme files per [Defining a theme](#defining-a-theme), adding each of the files to the `styles` of your `angular.json`.
+You can define multiple themes in separate files by creating multiple theme files per [Defining a theme](#defining-a-theme), adding each of the files to the `styles` of your `angular.json`.
 However, you must additionally set the `inject` option for each of these files to `false` in order to prevent all the theme files from being loaded at the same time.
 When setting